ArmenAvetyan/Tasks_C-/README.md

 - ✅ Memory management and pointer operations
 - ✅ Object-oriented design principles
 - ✅ Template programming and metaprogramming
+- ✅ C++20 concepts and the Ranges library
 - ✅ File I/O and system programming
 - ✅ Best practices and code organization